SCIFIHISTORY.NET

 "A series of murders of Binnaum, a rare kind of Tenctonese needed for catalyzing reproduction, raises fears that Purists are trying to stop the Tenctonese from breeding.
 Francisco asks Albert to be the Binnaum for his and Susan's next child."

-On this day in 1989, War of the Worlds aired "Loving the Alien."
-This served as the seventh episode of the program's second season, and here's the plot summary from IMDB.com:
+On this day in 1989 (in the U.S.), War of the Worlds aired "Loving the Alien."
+Officially, this served as the seventh episode of the program's second season, and here's the plot summary from IMDB.com:

 "A young Morthren rebels against his people so runs away to live amongst humans and ends up becoming friends with Debi."

-On this day in 1993, Star Trek: The Next Generation aired "Force Of Nature."
-This served as the ninth episode of the program's seventh (and final) season, and here's the plot summary as provided by IMDB.com:
+On this day in 1993 (in the U.S.), Star Trek: The Next Generation aired "Force Of Nature."
+Officially, this served as the ninth episode of the program's seventh (and final) season, and here's the plot summary as provided by IMDB.com:

 "While searching for a missing Federation medical transport, the Enterprise is accosted by two scientists from a nearby planet who claim that cumulative exposure to warp energy is weakening the fabric of space."

-On this day in 1995, "Convictions" aired as the second episode of Babylon 5's third season.
+On this day in 1995 (in the U.S.), "Convictions" aired as the second episode of Babylon 5's third season.
 According to our friends at IMDB.com, here's the plot summary:

 "A mad bomber is loose on Babylon 5.
 When they find him, he threatens to detonate the station, if his demands are not met.
 Meanwhile G'Kar and Londo are trapped in an elevator.
 Londo wants to work together so they can escape, but G'Kar refuses to aide his nemesis."